yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/connect/ysql.md

 1. On the **Clusters** tab, select a cluster.
 1. Click **Connect**.
 1. Click **YugabyteDB Client Shell**.
-1. If you have not installed the client shell on your computer, select your operating system and copy the command to install the shell from the command line.
+1. Make sure you are running the latest version of the Yugabyte Client shell.
+If you have not installed Yugabyte Client on your computer, select your operating system and copy the command to install Yugabyte Client from the command line.
+The shell is located in the `bin` directory.
 1. Click **Download CA Cert** to download the root.crt certificate for TLS encryption, and install the certificate on your computer.
 If you are using Docker, copy the certificate to your Docker container.
 1. Copy the **YSQL** connection string.
     \